-Since I’ve been a graphic designer for nearly a decade, I’ve seen a lot of trends – the most prominent being a formal corporate facade, complete with a 2-color logo, buttoned-up messaging, and photos of “important” people crossing their arms with contrived smiles.
+Since I’ve been a graphic designer for over a decade, I’ve seen a lot of trends – the most prominent being a formal corporate facade, complete with a 2-color logo, buttoned-up messaging, and photos of “important” people crossing their arms with contrived smiles.

 But the most interesting of late has been the evolution of the imperfect, relatable, personal brand.
 The brand that uses real photos of actual employees, the brand that live streams unscripted, and the brand that doesn’t shy away from #realtalk complete with f-bombs.